 Composting is the method where you add organic materials to a compost pile and let it sit for several weeks or months.
-The organic material starts to break down due to the air and moisture in the pile.
+The organic material breaks down because of the air and moisture in the pile.

-This happens due to the beneficial microorganisms in the soil that decompose the organic material.
-After several months, the end result is a dark, crumbly material rich in nutrients for your plants.
+This happens because of the beneficial microorganisms in the soil that decompose the organic material.
+After several months, the result is a dark, crumbly material rich in nutrients for your plants.

 So by making compost you are saving organic waste from reaching the landfill and you’re creating rich, organic material for growing healthy plants.